 Since my wife passed away, I've been on a journey toward physical fitness.
 I'm often running races on the weekend.
 I started with simple 5K races.
 This "run" wasn't much more than a walk with a good tailwind.
 Then I tried 10Ks.
 Somewhere around 2016, I misplaced my sense of self-preservation and decided to try a half marathon.
 Finishing it felt really good.

-I've also completed two 31-mile ultramarathons.
+I've also completed three 32-mile ultramarathons.
 I think 30 plus miles on foot is quite an accomplishment for someone as lazy as myself.
 (I use the term "lazy" in an affectionate way.
 Growing up in laid-back Hawaii, I think of myself as efficient rather than lazy -- able to do something with the least possible amount of effort.)

 My favorite mountains to climb are the Breithorn, the Oberrothorn, the Klettersteig, and the Matterhorn.
 Closer to home, I've climbed two 14,000 foot peaks in the Rockies, including Mount Bierstadt.
 It was an accomplishment I will not soon forget.